Atelectasis: Diagnosis

 Atelectasis of the right lower lobe seen on chest X-ray.

+Microscopic image showing atelectasis and thickened alveolar walls, leading to reduced space for gas exchange.

 Clinically significant atelectasis is generally visible on chest X-ray; findings can include lung opacification and/or loss of lung volume.
 Post-surgical atelectasis will be bibasal in pattern.
 Chest CT or bronchoscopy may be necessary if the cause of atelectasis is not clinically apparent.
 Direct signs of atelectasis include displacement of interlobar fissures and mobile structures within the thorax, overinflation of the unaffected ipsilateral lobe or contralateral lung, and opacification of the collapsed lobe.
+Primarily, in a lung ultrasound the static air bronchogram is the what differentiates atelectasis from pneumonia.
 In addition to clinically significant findings on chest X-rays, patients may present with indirect signs and symptoms such as elevation of the diaphragm, shifting of the trachea, heart and mediastinum; displacement of the hilus and shifting granulomas.

 Classification

 Atelectasis of the middle lobe on a sagittal CT reconstruction.

 Atelectasis is broadly categorized into obstructive (resorptive) and non-obstructive types.
 It may be further classified as an acute or chronic condition.
 In acute atelectasis, the lung has recently collapsed and is primarily notable only for airlessness.
 In chronic atelectasis, the affected area is often characterized by a complex mixture of airlessness, infection, widening of the bronchi (bronchiectasis), destruction, and scarring (fibrosis).